KaiserWerk/ERAF-Go-SDK/README.md

 * ``Signature``
 * ``RootCertificate``

 There is a setter and getter method for every field.
 Setters can be chained.
-Usually the headers need to be recalculated.

-If you want to set many fields, it is more performant set them all and call `container.CalculateHeaders()` manually afterwards, which would normally be called in every setter method.

 The maximum size (amount of bytes) you can put into any field is that of an unsigned 16 bit integer, that means **65,535** bytes.
 Byte slices too large will be truncated.